encse/secchallenge2023/crypto/unfriendly-agreement/solution/README.md

 ## Preliminary steps

 After lot of searching I found this [page](https://gist.github.com/AdamISZ/d8ed3df3f540d06980e3d65b4aef70bc#2-of-2-schnorr-without-adaptor-sig
 ) which summarizes the protocol we need to use here.
-The idea is that Alice and Bob want to co-sign two messages M<sub>1</sub> and M<sub>2</sub>, i.e. both of them needs to sign both messages, and they want to exchange some secret as soon as this happens.
+The idea is that Alice and Bob needs to co-sign two messages M<sub>1</sub> and M<sub>2</sub>.
+Both of them needs to sign both messages, and they want to exchange some secret as soon as this happens.
 This takes multiple steps and it can happen that one party stops cooperating.
-In this case the secret should be held and the other party cannot complete the protocol either.
+In this case the secret should be held and the other party cannot finish the protocol either.

 I'll use small letters for secrets and capitals for public things.
 I'll use `w` to mean A or B.